Kryticyz/image-prep-svm/START_HERE.md

-# 🌱 START HERE - SVM Plant Classification
+# START HERE

-**Welcome to the SVM Plant Image Classification Project!**
+**Welcome to the SVM Binary Image Classification Project!**

-This is your starting point for classifying plant images using Support Vector Machines (SVM).
+This is your starting point for classifying images using Support Vector Machines (SVM).
 This guide will help you navigate the documentation and get started quickly.

+This project is intended for users who have an existing dataset of images that have been sorted in some way, and wish to continue this sorting process in an automated fashion.
+The goal is to quickly find out if a particular sorting process can be automated using this system.
+The goal is not to make the system fit your needs perfectly, or for the system to generalise.
+Instead this is a low cost, potentially high reward system for assisting data organisation in preparation for further machine learning tasks.

 ---